zackdever/time/README.md

     Time(1).isValid() // true

-Periods (am/pm) and military time are not supported, but probably will be.
+*Military time is not supported, but may be in the future (or not).*

 Test
 ----